tum-esi/common-coding-conventions/Readme.md

 not reuse variables in nested scopes or for different purposes.

-### Express ideas in code: use domain-specific names
+### Express ideas in code: use domain-specific names.

 Avoid magic numbers (literal numbers with unclear origin/purpose) but always create constants with meaningful names.